School & Youth Visits

 In our work with students, we focus on Thomas Cole’s work as an artist, writer, and early environmentalist.
 We believe that concentrating on these three identities helps students understand that myriad worldviews, tools, and identities are useful in understanding, communicating in, and creating change in the world.

-We use Thomas Cole’s artwork as a jumping off point to have complex conversations about environmental science, technology, and ideas related to progress.
+We use Thomas Cole’s artwork as a jumping off point to have complex conversations about environmental science, technology, history, ideas related to progress, and our relationships to land.

 Honing our skills as artists, writers, and environmentalists allow us to become better thinkers, communicators, observers, collaborators, and makers of change.
 We believe that memorizing dates and names is less useful than understanding history and our world today through discussion and creation; for students, the experience of seeing, making, and talking about art will aid them for the rest of their lives, in and out of school.